 -Knowledge of human rights or transitional justice concepts

 -An understanding of the recent history and politics and the current human rights situation in Sri Lanka

 -A relevant academic qualification (for example, in international law, human rights, peacebuilding or conflict studies)

 -Experience of using social media in a campaigning context, preferably with a human rights focus, and experience of managing websites

 How to Apply

-Interviews will be held virtually in the week commencing 12th October.
+Interviews will be held in person at our offices in Leicester Square.
 There will be a short written assessment which you will be asked to prepare in advance.

-As an equal opportunities employer, we welcome applications from all suitably qualified persons regardless of their race, ethnicity, disability, religious belief, sexual orientation, gender identity, or age.
+As an equal opportunities’ employer, we welcome applications from all suitably qualified persons regardless of their race, ethnicity, disability, religious belief, sexual orientation, gender identity, or age.
 Applicants must have the right to work in the UK.